-PIR assesses the course of the change implementation and the achieved results, in order to verify that a complete history of activities are present for future reference, and to make sure that any mistakes are analyzed and lessons learned.
+PIR assesses the course of the change implementation and the achieved results, in order to verify that a complete history of activities is present for future reference and to make sure that any mistakes are analyzed and lessons learned.

-- Determine if a formal evaluation is required post the deployment.
+- Determine if a formal evaluation is required to post the deployment.

 - Determine if the implementation of the change achieved its objectives.

-- Analyze and identify lessons learnt from the whole lifecycle of the change.
-Collate all post implementation analysis and assessment information in the Change Evaluation report
+- Analyze and identify lessons learned from the whole lifecycle of the change.
+Collate all post-implementation analysis and assessment information in the Change Evaluation report

 - Find how the implementation of change can be improved and update the CSI register for initiating SIP.

-- Determine if such change is likely to recur in future.
-If so, then a new change model might be necessary to handle such changes in future.
+- Determine if such change is likely to recur in the future.
+If so, then a new change model might be necessary to handle such changes in the future.